CyclistsHub is supported by its readers. If you buy products using our links, we may receive a commission (learn more).

-And, as a bonus, it is compatible with a rear rack, so you can transform it into a commuter bike with cargo space.
+And as a bonus, it is compatible with a rear rack to transform it into a commuter bike with cargo space.

 Trek 820 (Step-Through) is an ideal choice for women.
-Thanks to the step-through frame, it will be easy for you to hop on your bike even if you are tired after a long trip.
+Thanks to the step-through frame, it will be easy to hop on your bike even if you are tired after a long trip.

 It comes with a 3x7spd Shimano Tourney drivetrain, so you will always find the right gear to tackle any terrain.